What are dental sealants?

 Dental sealants are thin, plastic coatings painted on the chewing surfaces of your teeth that help prevent tooth decay.
 The sealant bonds into the unique depressions and grooves of each tooth and forms a protective shield, protecting these vulnerable areas from tooth decay by "sealing out" plaque and food that would normally build up with time.
 Dental sealants are usually applied to the back teeth, where nooks and crannies are harder to clean, even with thorough brushing and flossing.

-Contact Comprehensive Dental Health, LLC at 203-624-5515 to speak with one of our staff about protecting your teeth with dental sealants!
+Contact Comprehensive Dental Health at 203-624-5515 to speak with one of our staff about protecting your teeth with dental sealants!

 Who should get a dental sealant?